Don’t you just hate it when the freelancing platform you’ve been using for years suddenly raises its platform fee to a ridiculous amount?

 Everyone from copywriters to art directors and animators can join the site.
 But, all have to go through a review before getting accepted into the platform.

 Working Not Working is free for creatives.
-It won’t charge a fee from freelancers.
+It won’t charge a fee for freelancers.

 Authentic is a job board for freelancers in design, web development, marketing, and copywriting industries.